Barracuda09/SATPI/README.md

 SATIP server for linux, suitable for running on an Raspberry Pi, BeagleBone or any other linux box.
 Currently supporting DVB-S, DVB-S2, DVB-T and DVB-C.
+Further it supports decrypting of channels via OSCam, therefore you need the dvbcsa library and an official subscription.
+(See wiki on how to build SatPI)

 - SatPI provides an web interface for monitoring and configuring various things (http port 8875)
 	- http://ip.of.your.box:8875